Key 'Freedom Convoy' figure pleads guilty to counselling mischief, released from jail

 Billings was sentenced to time served and a six-month probation under the condition that he keeps the peace.

-“You must not make the law, regardless of what your views are on various issues,” Karimjee said.
+"You must not break the law, regardless of what your views are on various issues," Karimjee said.

 Before his release, Billings listened to the court proceedings from the prisoner's box with his arms folded over his black T-shirt that read "Fear God, not COVID."